denten/denten.github.io/_posts/2017-04-25-foreignlang.md

   as a supplement to foreign languages.

-- The substitution can be allowed in cases where a student's work benefits from computational literacy either as a subject or a method of study.
+- The substitution can be allowed in cases where a student's work benefits from computational literacy either as a *subject or a method of study*.

 - Students should be encouraged to articulate the exception in writing, in the form of a concise (one page) proposal.
 The proposal is to describe the scope